introlatin/introlatin.github.io/docs/02-schedule/index.md

 ---
 layout: page
-title: Schedule
+title: Schedule and Slideshows
-permalink: /schedule
+permalink: /schedule-and-slideshows
 nav_order: 2
 has_children: true
 ---

-# Schedule
+# Schedule and Slideshows
 {: .no_toc }

 ## Table of contents